Attach an independent EIP to a pod

 Install or upgrade a plugin

-If you use the ack-extend-network-controller plugin, install it from the Marketplace and enable the EIP controller.
-If you use the Terway network plugin, upgrade it to version v1.0.10.280-gdc2cb6c-aliyun or later.
+For ack-extend-network-controller, install it from the Marketplace and enable the EIP controller.
+For Terway, upgrade to v1.0.10.280-gdc2cb6c-aliyun or later.

 ack-extend-network-controller (recommended)